Occupational Therapy Careers

 Occupational Therapy and Early Intervention

 A child’s earliest developmental years are the most important to his or her cognitive, social, and physical growth.
 Birth to age three is the age range considered the most critical for brain development, so early intervention is crucial to helping developmentally delayed children grow.

 Sunny Days provides home-based occupational therapy to children requiring early intervention.
-When you are working with Sunny Days as an Occupational Therapist, you should expect to:
+When working with Sunny Days as an occupational therapist, you should expect to:

 - Observe children doing everyday tasks

 - Review childrens' medical history and ask parents questions when needed

 - Conduct formal evaluation using discipline-specific tools to determine child’s functional levels and areas of concern

 - Use your clinical observation and information gathered from medical history and parents to make service recommendations